deathworlders/online/content/book/deathworlders/chapter-32-deep-wounds.md

 “And they’d see me?
 The SOR kind of… hates me.”

 “Trust me.
 Let me sort that out.
-In the meantime...
-What about church?”
+In the meantime...What about church?”

 “…Uh...I haven’t been to church in…” she paused, plainly drawing a blank. “...It’s been too long.”